esavage13/bluekai-ios-sdk/README.md

 # Integrating the BlueKai SDK
-## Download the BlueKai SDK for iOs
+## Download the BlueKai SDK for iOS

 http://bluekai.github.io/bluekai-ios-sdk-static-libs.zip

 ## Obtain BlueKai site ID

 For any demo projects a site id of "2" can be used.

+But before you ship be sure to contact your BlueKai account manager for your company site ID.

 ## Add BlueKai SDK to Project